Audi e-tron GT - Reliability and safety

 - 1Audi e-tron GT reviewSpectacular looks and performance, plus contemporary EV tech, make the Audi e-tron GT one of the most desirable luxury saloons around

-- 2Engines, performance and driveBlistering performance is guaranteed from any luxury EV, but the e-tron GT is fantastic to drive
+- 2Engines, performance and driveBlistering performance is guaranteed from any luxury EV, but the Audi e-tron GT is also fantastic to drive

-- 3Range, charging and running costsZero tailpipe emissions will save company drivers thousands, but the e-tron GT will be relatively expensive to charge and maintain
+- 3Range, charging and running costsZero tailpipe emissions will save company drivers thousands, but the Audi e-tron GT will be expensive to run

-- 4Interior, design and technologyStunning exterior design is matched by a suitably high-tech interior, although it’s not as futuristic as you might have wished
+- 4Interior, design and technologyStunning exterior design and a suitably high-tech interior, although the look isn’t as futuristic as you might have wished

-- 5Practicality, comfort and boot spacePassengers are cosseted in fine style, but this isn’t the most practical of large saloon cars
+- 5Practicality, comfort and boot spacePassengers in the Audi e-tron GT are cosseted, but this isn’t the most practical of large saloon cars